Who We Are

-Required core courses 54 hours
+Required core courses 54 credits

 This course introduces students to basic financial accounting theory and practice.
 It teaches students the knowledge and tools to identify and record business activities and to prepare and interpret financial statements and reports in accordance with Generally Accepted Accounting Principles.
 Students will learn how accounting methods affect the evaluation of business results and the quality of business decisions.

 As the second part of introduction to Financial Accounting, this course provides a detailed coverage of long-term liabilities, long-lived assets, stockholder's equity, investments, cash flows, and financial statement analysis.
 Special topics such as payroll accounting, accounting for partnership, and other related topics are also covered.